Make tax work for you

 what 'marginal tax bracket' you are in.
 This simply means 'If I

 earn an extra dollar, how much extra tax will I pay?'
-Use the
+The

-tax calculator to work out how much tax you are paying,
+following table will help you work out how much tax you

 ||Marginal tax on income in this bracket*